top of page

 The Ultimate Guide to Selling Your Business in 2025: Interest Rates, Market Timing, and Your Bottom Line

-Selling your business in 2025 isn't like it was five years ago.
-The landscape has shifted dramatically, and if you're thinking about making your exit, you need to understand how rising interest rates and current market conditions will impact your bottom line.
-This isn't doom and gloom: it's about being smart and strategic.
+Selling your business in 2025 isn’t like it was five years ago.
+The landscape has shifted in meaningful ways.
+If you’re thinking about an exit, understanding how interest rates and current market conditions affect your bottom line is no longer optional — it’s strategic.

 The reality is that elevated interest rates have fundamentally changed how buyers approach business acquisitions.
 Financing is more expensive, buyers are more cautious, and deals are taking longer to close.
-But here's the thing: businesses are still selling, and sellers who prepare properly are still getting good outcomes.
+But here's the thing: businesses are still selling.
+Sellers who prepare properly are still getting good outcomes.

 Understanding the 2025 Market Landscape

-The business sale market in 2025 is defined by one major factor: higher borrowing costs.
-When the Federal Reserve raises rates, it creates a ripple effect that touches every business transaction.
+The defining feature of the 2025 business sale environment is higher borrowing costs.
+When the Federal Reserve raises interest rates, the impact ripples through every transaction.
+Small business loans that once cost 4–5% now often land closer to 8–10% or more.
 Small business loans that were available at 4-5% just a few years ago are now costing 8-10% or more.

 The Ultimate Guide to Selling Your Business in 2025: Interest Rates, Market Timing, and Your Bottom Line | Decipher Your Value